ED De Nunzio Charitable Trust

 Contact Details

-Initial inquiries should be made via email describing your organization in 200 words or less and including your funding request amount.
+Initial enquiries should be made via the Contact Us section on the Trust's website, describing your organisation in 200 words or less and including your funding request amount.

 Overview

-The Ed De Nunzio Charitable Trust was established in 2011 in memory of Edward De Nunzio, a talented 18-year-old from York who died in a tragic skiing accident while training to become a ski instructor.
+The Ed De Nunzio Charitable Trust was established in 2011 in memory of Edward De Nunzio, a talented 18-year-old from York who died in a tragic accident in February 2011.
 Ed attended the Minster School and Bootham School, where he achieved 2A*s and 3As at A-level.
-The Trust, which spent £122,489 in grants during 2024, works exclusively with charities and voluntary organizations in the York area that advance education, offer opportunities, and provide care to young people.
+He was on a 10-week ski instructor course in Courchevel, France when the accident occurred.
+The Trust, which spent £122,489 in grants in its most recent financial year, works exclusively with charities and voluntary organisations in the York area that advance education, offer opportunities, and provide care to young people.
 The Trust's mission is to “bring sunshine into the lives of other young people” by supporting children and young people from disadvantaged backgrounds, offering them opportunities to expand their physical, educational, social, and emotional horizons.
-The Trust has been particularly active in supporting long-term partnerships, having donated over £100,000 to Martin House Children's Hospice since 2013.
+The Trust has been particularly active in supporting long-term partnerships, having supported Martin House Children's Hospice for over ten years with funding for various projects since 2013.

 Funding Priorities